MetaModels/docs-de/manual/first-metamodel.rst

 A render setting contains some global settings, attributes you like to display and there settings.
 No matter if you like to display data in the backend or fronted you need at least one render setting.
 But we recommend to create at least one setting for the backend and one for the frontend.

-|*Hint: Prefix your render setting name with BE / FE for easy relocating*.
+.. note:: Prefix your render setting name with BE / FE for easy relocating*.

-|*Info: It’s necessary to define one render setting as default one*
+.. info:: It’s necessary to define one render setting as default one*

 **Basic-settings**

-|*Template*: MetaModels provides a set of well organized, solid templates.
+.. note:: MetaModels provides a set of well organized, solid templates.
 There are templates for each render setting ( e.g. metamodel_prerendered).
 You can create your own templates the contao why (Backend > Templates > Create > select the template you like to overwrite > Save (maybe with a new / name addition) > Edit > Choose)

 metamodel_prerendered - All attributes are rendered with there template and settings (if available) metamodel_unrendered - All attributes are rendered in „raw“ to the frontend (the settings of the child attributes are ignored)